rsyncOSX/RsyncOSX_archived/README.md

 RsyncUI and RsyncOSX are GUI´s on the Apple macOS platform for the command line tool [rsync](https://github.com/WayneD/rsync).
 The main difference between the two apps is how the User Interface (UI) is built.
 It is `rsync` which executes the synchronize data tasks.
 The GUI´s are only for organizing tasks, setting parameters to `rsync` and make it easier to use `rsync`.

-If you are on *macOS Sonoma* use RsyncUI.
+If you are on macOS Sonoma and later please use RsyncUI.

+*Main branch for RsyncUI is version 2.1.0 of RsyncUI.
+To compile requiere Xcode 16 beta.*

 ### Install by Homebrew